tribblix/build/patches/openjdk20/README.txt

 See also README-zero.txt for note on a project zero variant.

-JDK 20 now that jdk19 has been forked off.
+20+27

+Forked off, now in rampdown phase 1.

+VM_Version::page_size_count() has been removed, but it's only returning a constant so we can easily handle that.

 20+25, 20+26